CLOSER-Cohorts/archivist-utilities/README.md

 - Source Dataset prefix
 - Source Variable Name

-When generating mapping files from the input spreadsheet, data from rows which do not contain all the required columns (as listed below for each mapping file) will not be present in the generated output.
+When generating mapping files from the input spreadsheet, if a worksheet row contains insufficient information, i.e. it doesn't contain values in all required cells, that row will not be used in the creation of the mapping file.
+The columns required for each type of mapping file are listed below.

 Any rows with cells containing 'NA' or 'Derived' (not case-sensitive), or cells that are empty or only contain whitespace, will not be present in the output, as they do not contain sufficient information.